Easily allows customization with different triggers, grips, and sights

 Pros of Gen 4:

-- Recoil fixed with dual spring assembly
+Recoil fixed with dual spring assembly

-- Customizable grips for any sized shooter
+Customizable grips for any sized shooter

-- New RTF grip adds a lot of traction
+The new RTF grip adds a lot of traction

-- Reversible Magazine to accommodate lefties (Thank you, Glock)
+Reversible Magazine to accommodate lefties (Thank you, Glock)

 You should buy this gun if you’re a Glock fan, but found the same or similar negatives with the first-gen G19.
 The Gen 4 is a little shorter overall than the original G19 and has a shorter trigger distance.
-This gun is so well made that it is able to accommodate every shooter we can think of; whether you have small or large hands, you’re a lefty, or not very strong, this gun works for you.
+This gun is so well made that it can accommodate every shooter we can think of; whether you have small or large hands, you’re a lefty, or not very strong, this gun works for you.

 Glock 19 | Gen 5

-It not only extends the life of your gun, but it’s tested the most extreme environments on Earth.
+It not only extends the life of your gun but it’s tested the most extreme environments on Earth.
 This gun will perform whether you’re in Florida with the humidity and heat or in Montana with the extreme cold.
-After shooting this gun, we are starting to think Glock is close to an indestructible gun!
+After shooting this gun, we are thinking Glock is close to an indestructible gun!